Deutsches Kochbuchmuseum

 Is it wheelchair accessible?

-Accessibility features are not specified; check the official website or contact the museum for detailed information.
+Accessibility options are generally available.
+Check the official website for detailed information.

 Can I buy tickets online?